 How much practicum must be completed for ASHA certification under the current standards?

 Applicants for certification under the current standards will be required to complete a minimum of 400 clock hours of supervised clinical experience.
 At least 25 hours must have been spent in clinical observation and at least 375 clock hours must have been spent in direct client/patient contact.

 What activities will count toward the 375 clock hours in direct client/patient contact?

 Only direct contact with the client or the client's family in assessment, management, and/or counseling can be counted toward the practicum requirement.

 How many clock hours have to be completed at the graduate level?

 Is there a breakdown of practicum hours for the various disorder categories?

 The standards do not specify a particular number of hours in different categories.
 Programs may determine the number of hours they will require in order to ensure depth and breadth of knowledge within the areas outlined in Standards IV and V across the lifespan.
 State regulatory agencies/licensure boards may require a specific number of hours in different categories.
 Students must be aware of the various requirements so that they will be able to meet the standards of these various entities.

-Are there requirements for a certain amount of hours in the area of audiology?
+Are there requirements for a certain number of hours in the area of audiology?

 scope of practice of speech-language pathology to meet the requirements.
 But as noted above, programs and state regulatory agencies may have requirements that differ from the ASHA certification standards.

 What are the supervision requirements?

-As is stated in the implementation language for Standard IV-E, supervision must be in real time and must never be less than 25% of the student's total contact with each client/patient.
+As is stated in the implementation language for Standard V-E, supervision must be in real time and must never be less than 25% of the student's total contact with each client/patient.
 Supervision must take place periodically throughout the practicum experience.

 Who can supervise the clinical practicum?